emarsden/pgmacs/doc/src/about.md

 - copy/paste rows of a database table (type `k` to copy, `y` to paste in a table display buffer)

-PGMacs works with Emacs running in a terminal (started with the `-nw` commandline option), or running in your platform's window system.
+PGmacs works with Emacs running in a terminal (started with the `-nw` commandline option), or running in your platform's window system.

 ## Status

-PGMacs is in **alpha status**.
+PGmacs is in **alpha status**.
 Please only use it on test databases that do not contain important data.

 The library has been tested with PostgreSQL version 16.2, but should work with any PostgreSQL